sgcjw/CDE4301_website/content/report/final_report.md

 #### 6.1.2 Targeting limitations in MCU + MOSFET PCB System
 While the MCU + MOSFET PCB system offers significant advantages in achieving size reduction, it also presents the above mentioned limitations that need to be addressed to ensure successful implementation.
 As such, the following design improvements were made in this project to mitigate these limitations:

-* **Customisability and Scalability:** To address the challenges of customisability and scalability, a backplane system architecture was adopted where MCU + MOSFET PCBs will be in the form of cards and only connectors and copper traces exists on the base backplane.
-This modular design allows for easy replacement and upgrading of individual PCB modules, enabling users to tailor the PDS to their specific needs without requiring a complete redesign.
+* **Customisability and Scalability:** To address this challenge, a backplane system architecture was adopted, in which the MCU and MOSFET PCBs are implemented as modular plug-in cards, while the base backplane contains only the connectors and copper traces.
+This modular approach enables easy replacement and upgrading of individual PCB modules, allowing users to customise and scale the PDS to their specific requirements without undertaking a full redesign.

-* **Reliability and Durability:** To improve the reliability and durability, PLC will still be used as the primary source of switching while MCU will be used as a redundancy and for monitoring data collections.
-This hybrid approach leverages the strengths of both PLCs and MCUs, ensuring robust performance while maintaining the compactness of the PCB design.
+* **Reliability and Durability:** To enhance system reliability and durability, the PLC will not be removed from the new PDS; instead, it will remain the primary switching mechanism, while the MCU functions as a redundant controller and handles monitoring and data collection.
+This hybrid approach leverages the strengths of both PLCs and MCUs, ensuring robust and fail-resistant operation without compromising the compactness of the PCB design.

 ![New Switching Signal Flow](SSF.png)
-##### Figure 7: Switching Signal Flow in the PDS
+##### Figure 7: Switching Signal Flow in the new PDS

 ### 6.2 Customisable Power Switching Logic
-As mentioned in [Section 3.2](#32-st-engineering-usv-pds), the current control logic of the ST Engineering USV PDS relies on a continuous signal from the PLC, which creates a risk of power-line disconnection in the event of a PLC failure or loose connection.
-In this project, I would like to introduce a new user-customisable control logic using a latching PCB design to mitigate this risk.
+As mentioned in [Section 3.2](#32-st-engineering-usv-pds), the current control logic of the ST Engineering USV PDS relies on a continuous signal from the PLC, which creates a risk of complete power-line disconnection in the event of a PLC failure or loose connection.
+In this project, I would like to introduce a new user-customisable control logic using a ON signal latching design to mitigate this risk.

 #### 6.2.1 Comparison Between New and Old Control Logic
 The diagrams below illustrate the current control logic flow and the proposed new control logic.